 Event Actions

-The SEAS-wide Faculty Research Retreat will be held on Thursday, August 7, 2025, from 9am to 4pm at North Fork, with reception to follow.
+The SEAS-wide Faculty Research Retreat will be held on Thursday, August 7, 2025, from 9am to 4pm at North Fork, with optional tours of the Center for Applied Biomechanics to follow.
 We have a full one-day event with a lot of time designated for faculty engagement and discussion.
 The goals are to increase awareness of SEAS research among the faculty, foster collaboration, and provide educational information that supports research program development.
 Lunch will be provided.
 In an effort to be sustainable and cost-conscious, there will not be single-use water bottles at the event.
 Please bring a reusable water bottle if you have one and use the refill stations.
 There will be extra reusable bottles available if you do not have one.
 The agenda is below.
 Logistics and parking information will be posted later this summer.

 Agenda